What we do / Community

 Heart of BS13

 Ian joined Bristol Older People’s Forum in 2018, after taking early retirement from his role as Head of Community Development and Community Cohesion at Bristol City Council.
 He has extensive experience in community development, equalities, and grant management.
-Ian has also worked as part time lecturer at UWE, a youth worker factory shift- worker, dishwasher, Butlins Redcoat, and at various times was unemployed.
+Ian has also worked as a lecturer, youth worker, factory worker, dishwasher, Butlins Redcoat, and has been unemployed.

 Ian Quaife